noob6t5/forkL-D/README.md

 ## forkL-D
- **ForkL-D** is a simple Python script to list and delete forked repositories directly from your terminal.
+ **ForkL-D** is a simple Python script to list and delete  repositories directly from your terminal.
 Customize it to your needs, or contribute via PRs to expand its functionality!

 # Insp
  I don't use other **GH** tool and Have ton's of forked repo Deleting them would be hassle .
 So, I created this By which u can guess   `Why I haven't improved this too much....`

 ## Features

-- List Forked Repositories: Quickly see all your forked repositories with a numbered list.
+- List All Repositories(Public,Forked,Private): Quickly see all your forked repositories with a numbered list.
 - Bulk Delete Forked Repositories: Specify indices to delete multiple repositories at once.
 - Clear, Minimal Output: After deletion, the updated list of remaining forked repositories is shown.